-Let's take a look at all three to see how they compare to each other...
+Let's take a look at all of their offerings to see how they compare to each other...

 You get plenty of adjustability and the bike can accommodate up to 300 lbs.
 It comes with a very strong warranty: lifetime frame and 1 year parts, brake and labor.

 Moving up in the lineup you have the MB550.
 This one has the more traditional front wheel design.
 Besides the configuration of the flywheel and the wireless LCD display, the MB550 and the MBX2500 are very similar, with equal adjustability, flywheel weight and warranty.